 The costs of special services, supplies, equipment, and tools necessary to enable a participant with a disability to participate in an education or employment related activity is allowable.
 It is not an allowable use of WIOA Title 1 funds to make capital improvements to a training or work site for general compliance with the Americans with Disabilities Act requirements.
-Maximum expenditure is \$1000.00 per participant.
+Maximum expenditure is \$1,000.00 per participant per program year.